B.C. Ziegler: History

 In 1902, 18-year-old Bernhard C. "Ben" Ziegler had been selling fire insurance policies in West Bend, Wisconsin to supplement his income as an assistant for the county's treasurer and recorder of deeds.
 That year, an insurance agency owned by a friend of Ben's father ran into financial trouble which lead to Ben taking over it and acting as its agent to sell insurance policies.
 This was the beginning of the Ziegler company.

 By 1907, Ziegler had grown to encompass all of southeastern Wisconsin and its three largest cities.
 During the Panic of 1907, Ben withdrew his savings from the banks but afterwards instead of putting them back, he decided to make loans to local farmers.
 Ben has stated this was the real beginning of the investment business for Ziegler.

 In 1913, Ziegler made a $30,000 bond issue to Holy Angels Church which was the first bond issue for the company and would start its institutional lending business.

 In 1920, Ben incorporated his business as B.C.
 Ziegler and Company.
 By the early 1920s, Ziegler had become one of the Wisconsin's leading farm financing companies.

 In 1928, Ziegler made its first institutional loan outside Wisconsin, a $485,000, 5 percent bond to the Missionary Sisters Servants of the Holy Spirit in Techny, Illinois.
 By the late 1920s Ziegler had over 5,000 customers.

 Ben anticipated the Great Depression and ordered Ziegler to pay off its $300,000 in debt within 60 days.
 As a result, after the Wall Street Crash of 1929, Ziegler had a strong cash position with no liabilities.
 During the great depression, Ziegler's business grew and benefitted from lending to cash-strapped churches as people were afraid of everything except church bonds.
 Ziegler also lent money to educational institutions.
 In 1936, Ziegler made a $3.1 million issue to St. Mary's College and Academy and Marygrove College.

 In May 1946, Ben died at age 62.
 At this point of time, his company's thriving institutional bond business was expanding throughout the United States through college and church loans.
 After World War II as millions of U.S. servicemen were coming back, Ziegler had used its property purchases to create homes that were ready to be sold to them.
 As a result, Ziegler updated its marketing network and in 1949 opened its first sales office in Milwaukee.

-In 1964, Ziegler created a subsidiary named First Church Financing Corporation of America to handle handle collateral trust bonds.
+In 1964, Ziegler created a subsidiary named First Church Financing Corporation of America to handle collateral trust bonds.
 By 1965, the construction boom related to churches and education institute had peaked so Ziegler moved its focus towards hospitals.
 In 1969 Ziegler formed Ziegler Financing Corporation as an operating company to provide short-term construction loans for real estate projects.